seehuhn/go-pdf/docs/content/pdf/text/fonts.md

     `DW2` array, and half of the horizontal advance width is used for the horizontal component of the offset vector.

+- The `CIDSystemInfo` entry in the CIDFont dictionary and in the CMap specifies a "character collection".
+A character collection maps CID values to characters.
+If a standard character collection is used, CID values can be mapped to Unicode values.

 ### CFF and OpenType with CFF glyph outlines

 - The `Subtype` in the CIDFont dictionary is `CIDFontType0`.